This Las Vegas residency will be a ‘phone-free experience’

 Phone pouches that can be locked are increasingly becoming a popular feature at performances both in Las Vegas and across the nation.
 According to a report by Variety, renowned rock artist Jack White and comedian Dave Chappelle have been pioneers in the usage of such pouches.

-In April, a Texas middle school enacted a policy requiring students to lock their phones during school days.
+In January, audience members were prohibited from using phones or smartwatches during Kevin Hart and Dave Chapelle’s comedy performance at the Paycom Center.
 In May 2022, video of a nude scene from a Broadway play using the Yondr pouch was posted to the internet, causing the production company to ramp up its security efforts.